 COVID-END stands for COVID-19 Evidence Network to support Decision-making.
-This network involves nearly 60 partners from around the world who have come together to support decision-makers to respond to the pandemic.
-Decision-makers include policy-makers from all relevant government sectors, public-health agencies, health and social care providers, and members of the public, like you.
-COVID-END is there to help everyone find and use the best available research evidence so they can make good choices in how they respond to the pandemic.
-It also improves coordination among researchers around the world, and thus reduce duplication of efforts.
-This will allow us to move faster and further together.
+This network was initiated in 202.
+COVID-END involved nearly 60 partners from around the world who came together to support decision-makers to respond to the pandemic.
+Decision-makers included policy-makers from all relevant government sectors, public-health agencies, health and social care providers, and members of the public, like you.
+The key goal of COVID-END was to help everyone find and use the best available research evidence so they could make good choices in how they respond to the pandemic.
+It also improved coordination among researchers around the world, and thus reduced duplication of efforts.
+This will allowed us to move faster and further together.

 For example, without a network like COVID-END, different groups in dozens of countries scrambled to find all the existing research evidence on, say vaccine effectiveness against the new variants of concern.
 Remember that new evidence is generated all the time!
-So, COVID-END helps these groups to find what’s already out there, all in one place.
-That makes it easier for them to find what’s useful for their work.
-It can also help them figure out what kind of information is still missing and work with researchers to fill the gaps.
+So, COVID-END helped these groups to find what was already out there, all in one place.
+That made it easier for them to find what was useful for their work.
+It can also helped them figure out what kind of information was still missing and worked with researchers to fill the gaps.

-Decision-makers must make various types of decisions to respond to the pandemic.
-They need evidence to understand what is known about:
+Decision-makers made various types of decisions to respond to the pandemic.
+They needed evidence to understand what was known about:

 - public-health measures to prevent or control the spread of the infection (for example, vaccines, wearing masks, physical distancing, testing, and quarantine);

 - clinical management of COVID-19 (for example, how to treat the infection and pandemic-related conditions such as mental health and addiction issues);